 Live chat is a particularly effective means of addressing your problem if it is minor and be resolved in under 30 minutes.
 Typically, you can have your problem addressed and fixed much quicker online than by calling or visiting a store.

-Arguably the biggest customer service problem for AT&T concerns its communication.
+Arguably the biggest customer service problem for AT&T concerns is communication.
 Customers have remarked on how they receive a deal for U-Verse at an AT&T store only to receive their bill and find out the promotional offer wasn't applied correctly.

 Another problem is once you are done with the promotional period, AT&T doesn't express much interest in the way of retaining you as a customer.
 A great example of this is the price hikes you'll receive after the promotional period for your internet service ends.
 Then, when you call in to negotiate with a service rep, they will provide you with a quote that is often much higher than what new customers pay.

 Regarding customer service, AT&T has recently found itself in a bit of hot water.
 An FTC complaint was filed regarding customers who were charged up to $9.99 per month for "premium text message services" without customer consent for several billing cycles.
 The FTC complaint has since been rectified, with the FTC providing refunds to more than 2.7 million customers.
-Over 2 million current AT&T customers received bill credits, while 660,000 former customers will instead receive a check; this was during February of 2017.
+Over 2 million current AT&T customers received bill credits, while 660,000 former customers instead received a check; this was during February of 2017.
 The average refund amount? $31.